jfrog/log-analytics-prometheus/README.md

 ## FluentD Configuration
 The following steps describe how to configure FluentD to gather metrics for Prometheus.
 1. Install the [FluentD Prometheus Plugin](https://github.com/fluent/fluent-plugin-prometheus).
-2. Use the appropriate FluentD configuration file and copy it to /etc/td-agent/td-agent.conf.
+2. Use the appropriate FluentD configuration file.
     * fluent.conf.rt - Artifactory version 7 server
     * fluent.conf.rt6 - Artifactory version 6 server
     * fluent.conf.xray - Xray server (3.x+)
+3. Replace `<TOKEN>` with your personal bearer token both times it occurs in the configuration file.*
+4. Copy the configuration file to /etc/td-agent/td-agent.conf
-3. Restart td-agent.
+5. Restart td-agent.
-4. In order to expose the /metrics interface for Prometheus to scrape, apply the appropriate *-metrics-service.yaml.
+6. In order to expose the /metrics interface for Prometheus to scrape, apply the appropriate *-metrics-service.yaml.

 ```
 eg.